Who we are

 How we collect information

-Personal data is supplied by people signing a petition.
+Personal data is supplied by people starting or signing a petition.

 Categories of information